Kaiser Permanente vs. UnitedHealthcare

 Every year, Medicare evaluates plans on a 5-star rating system.
 The Centers for Medicare & Medicaid Services (CMS) rates all Medicare Advantage and Medicare Part D carriers based on factors such as plan performance, customer service and patient outcomes.

-For 2021, UnitedHealthcare earned an overall Medicare Star Rating of 3.5 stars.1 Three stars is considered average, and a 4-star or 5-star rating is considered to be top rated.
+For 2023, UnitedHealthcare earned an overall Medicare Star Rating of 4.28 stars when weighted by enrollment.1 Three stars is considered average, and a 4-star or 5-star rating is considered to be top rated.

-Kaiser, however, received a perfect five-star rating in California, Colorado, Georgia, Hawaii, the Mid-Atlantic and the Northwest, and they received a a 4.5-star rating in Washington state.2
+Kaiser, however, received a perfect five-star rating in California, Colorado, Georgia, Hawaii, and the Mid-Atlantic to go along with a 4.5-star rating in Washington state and a 4.0-star rating in the Northwest.2

 UnitedHealthcare: Wider Medicare Plan Availability